python/devguide/committing.rst

 Here are the minimal options you need to activate:

-* your *username*: this setting defines the name that will be used when you :ref:`commit <hg-commit>` changes.
+* your *username*: this setting defines the name that will be used when you commit changes.
 The usual convention is to also include an e-mail contact address in there::

    [ui]